 The antenna input connects through a decoupling capacitor to the input of amplifier U201, which is a ERA-3SM.
 The capacitor generates no noise.
 But the 50-Ω input impedance of the amplifier generates thermal noise.
 Thermal noise is electronic noise that arises from the random, thermal movement of electrons.
 A circuit with bandwidth B suffers from noise power 4kTB, where k is the Boltzmann Constant with value 1.38×10−23 J/K, and T is absolute temperature.
 Our pass-band is roughly 900-930 MHz, which is a bandwidth of 30 MHz.
 This gives us a thermal noise power of around 0.5 pW at the input of our RF amplifier.
 The ERA-3SM noise figure is 2.6 dB, which means that the effective noise power at its input is 2.6 dB higher (twice as great) as the thermal noise.
 Our effective RF input noise should be around 1 pW, or −90 dBm.

-Our antenna noise power is −90 dBm, just as we expect.
-Our laboratory interference is −68 dBm, which is 22 dB more powerful than the noise.
+Our antenna noise power is −86 dBm and ambient interference is −68 dBm, which is 18 dB more powerful than the noise.
 Our sensitivity to transmissions is limited by interference.
-This means that if we put our antenna in series with a 12-dB attenuator, we should see very little loss in performance, because the attenuator attenuates both the interference and our signal, leaving the interference still 12 dB more powerful than the noise.
-Certainly, a cable with attenuition 2 dB, like a 240-cm RG-58C/U cable we use with the A3015A will not degrade our sensitivity to transmissions.
+This means that if we put our antenna in series with a 12-dB attenuator, we should see very little loss in performance, because the attenuator attenuates both the interference and our signal.
+Certainly, a cable with attenuation 2 dB, like a 240-cm RG-58C/U cable we use with the A3015A will not degrade our sensitivity to transmissions.

 We tested the A3017A in our OSI office, which is on the second floor of a large brick building on Main Street, Waltham.
 There are seven or eight 2.4 GHz wireless networks overlapping the office, and offices upstairs and on either side.
 Downstairs is a grocer.
 We saw no bad messages from interference.
 The amplitude at the output of U204 was a repeating 100-mV rms 50 MHz waveform, with bursts of 150 mV rms amplitude several times a second.
-If we take the bursts as our interference power, we arrive at −70 dBm.
+If we take the bursts as our interference power, we arrive at −70 dBm, which is less than we observe in our basement laboratory.

 In theory, our sweep input is competing with the thermal noise at our antenna input.
-Our noise power is −90 dBm (see above).
-Our sweep is effective down to −76 dBm.
-This suggests that our sweep fails when it is less than 14 dB above the noise power.
+Our thermal noise power is −86 dBm (see above).
+Our sweep is effective down to −76 dBm, or 10 dB above the noise power.
 Compare this to our observed failure of message reception when the message power is less than 12 dB above the interference power.

 According to our antenna measurements, we expect a minimum 32 dB loss as our RF signal travels through a quarter-wave antenna, across 1 m, to a loop antenna and through a 240-cm cable.
 We expect a maximum loss 17 dB greater, or 49 dB.
 Across 2 m, we expect a mininum loss of 38 dB, and a maximum loss of 55 dB.
 Given that our RF source was −4 dBm, we expect our RF power at the antenna input to be between −59 dBm and −42 dBm.
 But our interference power, after passing through the 1-dB loss of the antenna cable, is −69 dBm.
 Our signal power is at most 27 dB greater than the interference, at least 10 dB greater, and almost everywhere it is 12 dB greater.
 This is what we observe: when we hold a transmitter at 2 m, we get reliable reception in almost every orientatioin.